 Type 9.
-Sends a single block of data to the other peer.
+Sends a single chunk of data to the other peer.
 You can send it in response to a Request or unsolicited on it's own as a friendly gift.
-The data includes all of the Merkle tree parent nodes needed to verify the hash chain all the way up to the Merkle roots for this block.
-Because you can produce the direct parents by hashing the block, only the roots and 'uncle' hashes are included (the siblings to all of the parent nodes).
+The data includes all of the Merkle tree parent nodes needed to verify the hash chain all the way up to the Merkle roots for this chunk.
+Because you can produce the direct parents by hashing the chunk, only the roots and 'uncle' hashes are included (the siblings to all of the parent nodes).

-- index The block position for this block. - value The block binary data.
-Empty if you are sending only the hash. - Node.index The index for this block in in-order - Node.hash The hash of this block - Node.size- The aggregate block size for all children below this node (The sum of all block sizes of all children) - signature If you are sending a root node, all root nodes must have the signature included.
+- index The chunk position for this chunk. - value The chunk binary data.
+Empty if you are sending only the hash. - Node.index The index for this chunk in in-order notation - Node.hash The hash of this chunk - Node.size- The aggregate chunk size for all children below this node (The sum of all chunk sizes of all children) - signature If you are sending a root node, all root nodes must have the signature included.

+'''

 message Data {

+'''